JockeTS/JockeTS/README.md

 * 🎓 I'm a former Web Programming student at BTH.

-* 🧑‍💻️️ I enjoy full stack web development, with a special interest in certain technologies:
+* 🧑‍💻️️ I enjoy full-stack web development, with a special interest in certain technologies:

     * JavaScript, Python
     * Node, Express